jacasta2/colombian_map/README.md

-# TopoJSON of Colombia's departments
+# TopoJSON of Colombia's departments and towns

 In this repo I provide Python notebooks that document the work I performed to create two TopoJSON files to be used in Power BI as shape maps: one of Colombia's departments and one of Colombia's towns.
 These files improve the visualization of a particular deparment so that it looks larger and closer to mainland.